Placements

 • Placement duration (pending approval; i.e., 90 or 120 hours)

-• If the placement is general or specialty (if it is a specialty placement, please specify which specialty)
+• If the placement is general or specialty (if it is a specialty placement, please specify which specialty and why)

 3. The Program Coordinator will email your potential supervisor to confirm interest/details